roylejw/AGRF-Pacbio-scripts/README.md

 ```sh
  rsync -av --progress -e 'ssh -i /home/smrtanalysis/amazon_ssh/EC2.pem' "$PATH/TO/YOUR/FILENAME/file".bam "$USERNAME"@"$AWS-INSTANCE-NAME":/home/"$USERNAME"
  ```
- - "$USERNAME" will either be ubuntu or ec2-user, depending on your workflow
+ - "$USERNAME" will usually be ec2-user, depending on your workflow and instance setup
  - AWS instance name can be found on AWS EC2 instances page